PlanktoScope/device-pkgs/reference.md

 ### `package` section

-This section contains some basic metadata to help describe and identify the package.
+This section of the `pallet-package.yml` file contains some basic metadata to help describe and identify the package.
 Here is an example of a `package` section:

 ```yaml
 package: